 To operate a vehicle on Guam, those who currently have a state or U.S. territory license must obtain a Guam license within 30 days of arriving on the island.
 They are not required to take a written or road test, only a vision test provided at DMV.

 If their license has expired, they may be required to take both written and road tests.
-The road test is available at the Driver's License Branch, co-located with the vehicle registration branch at the Department of Revenue and Taxation in Barrigada.
 For more information call the Driver's License Branch at 671-635-7651.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.